Introduction

 How should I use wheatgrass on a diabetic ulcer?

 It is very important to think "Less is best" when using wheatgrass extract.
-Apply just enough to cover the ulcer surface - but - once a month only.
-Keep the wound covered with a light gauze dressing and bandage - and persevere.
+Apply just enough to cover the ulcer surface - but - once a week only.
+Keep the wound covered with a light dressing and bandage - and persevere.
 Do not over-treat.

 Case #1.
 Diabetic ulcer.